xy-tech/X2100-BIOS-EC/README.md

 	* Compiled flashrom from master that will work on 10th gen Comet Lake.
 Compiled for Linux x64 systems.
 SHA256: dbfadc52b1e1aa12bfb3e26c8e72d183037962b0ba0e65fb1987df5b2d888e56

 # Instructions to update
-**Note:** after updating the BIOS to some of the recent unofficial ones, the version and build date shown in the BIOS setup won't change.
+**Note:** After updating the BIOS to some of the recent unofficial ones, the version and build date shown in the BIOS setup won't change.

 ## Windows
 This patches both the BIOS and EC.
 You'll need to build the BIOS with your [preferred BIOS image and EC](#building-and-flashing-your-selected-bios-in-linux) if you want a customised image.